artcompiler/Scribot1/demos/Starting/README.md

 ## Drawing

-The Scribot1 code implements two drawing interfaces.
+The Scribot code implements two drawing interfaces.
 The lowest level interface (Level 0) reflects the primitive operations of the machine, in particular moving the pen up and down and moving the wheels forward and backward.
 A slightly higher level interface (Level 1) expresses commands for drawing basic shapes.

 These commands (functions or procedures) can be called from the ```setup()``` function of the main program file.